mhofherr/TaskPaperManager/README.rst

    necessary since TaskPaper does not show notes when filtering for tags
 -  @SOC: Significant Outcome (see MYN from Michael Linenberger for details); shows tasks which require several days
+-  @today: handled by TPM, not manually; is set if startdate is today
+-  @overdue: handled by TPM, not manually; duedate is before today
+-  @duesoon: handled by TPM, not manually; duedate is in the next x days (x defined in config file)

 Any other tags are supported insofar, as they are not touched by TPM.